alessandrovalentini/spear/README.md

 The project ships a makefile which can cover the most common cases.
 From project root run one of the following commands

+- `arduino-build`: compile arduino sketch
+- `arduino-flash`: copile sketch and upload
+- `arduino-upload`: upload compiled arduino sketch to board
+- `make clean`: clean artifacts and temporary file
+- `make docker-down`: tear down prometheus and grafana containers
+- `make docker-up`: spawn prometheus and grafana containers with default dashboard and datasource
+- `deb`: build deb package
+- `demo`: run server in demo mode (i.e. use random data generator instead of actual board)
+- `make lint`: automatically fix linting
 - `make run`: run server exposed on port 8000
 - `make test`: run unit test with coverage
-- `make clean`: delete temporary files
-- `make lint`: automatically fix linting
-- `make docker-up`: spawn prometheus and grafana containers with default dashboard and datasource
-- `make docker-down`: tear down prometheus and grafana containers

 ---